abdirahman-mahat/pitch/README.md

 ## Support and contact details

-Contact me on lewismutuma1000@gmail.com for any comments, reviews or advice.
+Contact me on abdirahmanmahat3@gmail.com for any comments, reviews or advice.

 ### License

     **MIT LICENSE**
-&copy; Copyright **Lewis Mutuma**
+&copy; Copyright **abdirahman mahat**